“Are those flowers for me?” he asked and started to approach.

 - Go the Sunday after Christmas.
 Instead of battling a crowd with a thousand people on Christmas Day, it’s typically just a few 100 (or less) the following Sunday.

 - Don’t arrive early.
-As long as you’re there by 10:15 you can still get a front row spot on the path and you’ll only be standing in the cold for 45 minutes or less.
+As long as you’re there by 11:15 you can still get a front row spot on the path to see them exit the church and you’ll only be standing in the cold for 45 minutes or less.

 - The Royal Family are more likely to engage with people with young children or dogs.
 Yes, dogs.
 Lots of people bring their dogs and they seem to be a great conversation piece with the Royals.